Rishapp800/Self-Introduction/README.md

 🚀 Beyond the corporate realm, I've led impactful projects, including predictive maintenance using Python Machine Learning tools and exploratory data analysis for a coffee chain, showcasing my versatility in real-world applications.

-📚 Currently serving as a Teaching Assistant and a proud member of the Business Analyst Leadership Council, I am committed to continuous learning and sharing knowledge within the community.
+📚 Currently serving as a Teaching Assistant at UT Dallas and a proud member of the Business Analyst Leadership Council(BALC), I am committed to continuous learning and sharing knowledge within the community.

 🌟 Let's connect, collaborate, and code something extraordinary together!
 Explore my repositories, share insights, or reach out on LinkedIn(Rishapp Rajesh).
 Happy coding! 🚀